KungPhoo/ba67-basic/www.ba67.org/readme.md

 In order to avoid confusions, this BASIC requires separating commands from variables.

+There is a hack, though.
+If you add the line number 1 and start with the comment `1 REMBA67` - no spaces between `REM` and `BA67` - then the interpreter switches to the Commodore style parsing and reformats your code with spaces.

 ### Quotes
 You can use double and single quotes.
+This way it's easier You can use double and single quotes.
 This way it's easier to use quotes in a string.
 The following is perfectly legal, but breaks compatibility with Commodore BASIC V7.0 code: